davison/ha-sinkhole/CONTRIBUTING.md

    ```
 4. Hack on your branch and create a pull request in the main repository when ready.

+`ha-sinkhole` uses a large range of technologies.
+Depending on which part of the code you intend to work on, you'll beenfit from having tooling , IDE or editor support for the following:

+* Git / Github
+* Podman (container tools)
+* YAML
+* Markdown
+* Makefile
+* Bash
+* Python
+* Ansible
+* Jinja2
+* Grafana Alloy

 ## Pull requests
 1. Keep PRs small and focused.
 2. Rebase or squash local commits as appropriate before opening the PR.
 A PR can contain multiple commits, but each commit should be a logical change making up one part of the request.